Warren Street Wealth Advisors

 Warren Street Wealth Advisors has worked with employee ESOP shares before and executed NUA strategies.
 Contact Us today and schedule a free consultation on how to best handle your ESOP shares.

 - This item is only used as an illustration of the strategy.
-Illustration does not indicate how all tax liabilities could play out.
+The illustration does not indicate how all tax liabilities could play out.
 All investments carry specific risks and please consult your financial professional before making investment decisions.

 Warren Street Wealth Advisors are not Certified Public Accountants (CPA), and this is not considered personal or actionable advice.
 Please consult with your accountant or financial professional for further guidance on whether an NUA strategy is right for you.